plantuml/remotejvm/README.md

 The Java application itself is automagically distributed to nodes.

-You can [consult the Javadoc online](http://plantuml.github.io/remotejvm/index.html).
+You can [browse the Javadoc online](http://plantuml.github.io/remotejvm/index.html).
 There are only three public classes to do all the job.

 ## Usage